 Vogue 100 Exhibition

-After the Tower of London, we hot footed it across London (Tubed it really), to the National Portrait Gallery, we had tickets for the ‘Vogue 100 – A Century Of Style’ exhibition.
+After the Tower of London, we hot footed it across London (thanks to the tube), to the National Portrait Gallery.
+We had tickets for the ‘Vogue 100 – A Century Of Style’ exhibition.

 This exhibition has been running at the gallery since the 11th February 2016 and it will end on the 22nd May 2016.
 The National Portrait Gallery and British Vogue have teamed up to show archived images from the magazine spanning its 100 years in publishing.
 The exhibition is full of iconic images and the background to achieving them.

 It starts off with a fantastic installation of Vogue Covers from every era on huge illuminated poles.
-When you make it through here, you’re greeted by a large square space with video footage projections on 3 walls, this is behind the scenes footage of celebrities and models on photo shoots for Vogue.
+When you make it through here, you’re greeted by a large square space with video footage projections on 3 walls.
+This is a reel of behind the scenes footage of celebrities and models on photo shoots for Vogue.